 The group contributes to the development and co-ordination of the YLC Continuing Professional Development (CPD) programme.

 Join the Committee

-The Young Lawyers Committee is composed of 15 members, appointed by the Law Society.
+The Young Lawyers Committee is composed of members appointed by the Law Society.
 The Committee also includes representatives of the Law Society’s Council and is represented on the Australian Young Lawyers Committee of the Law Council of Australia.
-The current Young Lawyer Committee members are:
+The current Committee members are:

 Butcher Paull & Calder

 Bennett + Co